Does laser hair removal work for Polycystic Ovary Syndrome?

 How many sessions?

-On average only about 30% of hair will be in this growth stage, but even the hair not in the growth stage can be fully removed from the follicle (sometimes visibly) by the laser treatment, leading to a longer period hair free.
+On average, only about 30% of hair will be in this growth stage, but even the hair not in the growth stage can be fully removed from the follicle (sometimes visibly) by the laser treatment, leading to a longer hair-free period.
 In fact, with laser hair removal, you might have a blissful few 2-3 weeks with heavily reduced hair growth.

-We're born with all the hair follicles we'll ever have, but PCOS, hormones, medications and age will activate new follicles, so while we usually recommend a course of 10 to 12 treatments for most people, it’s difficult to recommend the number of treatments with someone with active PCOS or if going through the menopause.
+We're born with all the hair follicles we'll ever have, but PCOS, hormones, medications, and age will activate new follicles, so while we usually recommend a course of 10 to 12 treatments for most people, it’s difficult to recommend the number of treatments for someone with active PCOS or going through the menopause.

 A study in 2007 found that although laser hair removal works less effectively for PCOS patients, 95% of those questioned were happy with the results.
-Of the 60 participants in the study undergoing laser hair removal with an Alexandrite Laser, 2.6% had a hair free interval of 6 weeks after just 6 treatments, but this rose to 31% of the participants after 12 treatments.
-The study shows that the cumulative effect of monthly treatments increases the length of time each patient is hair free.
+Of the 60 participants in the study who underwent laser hair removal with an Alexandrite Laser, 2.6% had a hair-free interval of 6 weeks after just 6 treatments, but this rose to 31% of the participants after 12 treatments.
+The study shows that the cumulative effect of monthly treatments increases the length of time each patient is hair-free.

-This study was completed over a decade ago and laser technology has developed a great deal since then; our latest Motus AY by DEKA is the worlds only ‘true’ alexandrite (all the others are actually diodes) and gets far better results, even with less pigmented hair (red and blond), than previous generations of Alexandrite, so it’s never been a better time to start treating PCOS hair growth.
+This study was completed over a decade ago, and laser technology has developed a great deal since then; our latest Motus AY by DEKA is the world's only "true" alexandrite (all the others are actually diodes) and gets far better results, even with less pigmented hair (red and blond), than previous generations of Alexandrite, so there’s never been a better time to start treating PCOS hair growth.

 “ If your hair is white or has nearly no pigment this is going to be the best option for you.
 For larger areas we would always recommend at least trying our lasers first”